-Our pick of the best cycling computers to buy today
+Best cycling computers available to buy today

-Garmin Edge 520 Plus
+Garmin Edge 530

-Garmin make some of our best-loved fitness trackers, with premium designs that cater to those with particular interests, whether they're mountaineering or diving, and it's also a specialist in cycling trackers.
+Garmin makes some of our best-loved fitness trackers, with premium designs that cater to those with particular interests, whether they're mountaineering or diving, and it's also a specialist in cycling trackers.

 While it's far from cheap, its feature-set is hugely impressive.
 It'll navigate you through your route turn-by-turn, tracking all sorts of metrics, from pace and cadence to calories, time, temperature and loads more.